Herniated disk FAQs

-- What medications or supplements do you take?
+- What medicines or supplements do you take?

 What to expect from your doctor

-- Do you have any pain that travels into your arms or legs?
+- Does your pain travel into your arms or legs?

-- Do you feel any weakness or numbness in your arms or legs?
+- Do you feel weakness or numbness in your arms or legs?

-- Have you noticed any changes in your bowel or bladder habits?
+- Have you noticed changes in your bowel or bladder habits?